vladimirvivien/startype/README.md

 ```
 ### Convert Starlark value to Go value

-Startype can easily convert a Starlark-API value into a standard Go value as shown below:
+Startype can easily convert a Starlark-API value into a standard Go value.
+The following
+converts a `starlark.Dict` dictionary value to a Go `map[string]string` value.

 ```go
 func main() {